 I composed my salad with: radicchio, romaine leaves, arugula, roasted beets, quinoa, crumbled feta, poached chicken, sliced almonds and green onions.
 Neil thought it was all a bit confused but I loved it – it’s exactly the way I love to eat in summer.
 Now, with just a bit more harissa in that dressing….

-Get the recipe for Dorie Greenspan’s Summer Vegetable Tian on page 88 of Everyday Dorie or here.
+Get the recipe for Dorie Greenspan’s Ginger Beet Salad Bowls on page 88 of Everyday Dorie.

 Buy Everyday Dorie and join us cooking our way through the book!

 Buy Everyday Dorie on Amazon (this link should bring you to the Amazon store geographically closest to you) Or for free worldwide shipping, buy from The Book Depository then join us over on Cook the Book Fridays!

 Please note: This post contains affiliate links.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites.
 This post also contains affiliate links from The Book Depository.
 This means that if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you).
 Thank you in advance!